 In the first place, it should be automated as much as possible.
 Recent developments in software technology and artificial intelligence have greatly expanded the realm of “possible” as we formerly knew it.
 It is now possible to have a contract management software which not only electronically stores contract data for easy visibility and retrieval, but to have one which is capable of reading and processing contracts, automatically tagging and flagging key terms and clauses, so that critical information is easily accessible to the procurement specialist.

 This software solution to procurement contract management needs to be seamlessly integrated with the rest of the software infrastructure.
 Ideally, the system is populated by importing contracts from many sources: signature software, cloud storage, files on a server, email, and, of course, paper documents.

 Procurement specialists care about contracts in different ways from other professions.
 They’re handling the vendors, suppliers, subcontractors, and more.
-Their focus will be on contract types like:
+Their focus will be on contract including or types or contracts like:

 • Master Services Agreement